A-Zentrix/postasy2/DELETE_FUNCTIONALITY_FIX.md

-# Delete Functionality Fix - Posterly Gallery
+# Delete Functionality Fix - Postasy Gallery

 ## Overview
 The delete button functionality has been fixed and enhanced with proper error handling, fallback mechanisms, and debugging capabilities.